Guide to Gaming Desktop Cooling

-On the downside, liquid cooling systems can be expensive, with some aftermarket solutions costing several hundreds of EURO.
+On the downside, liquid cooling systems can be expensive, with some aftermarket solutions costing several hundreds of pound.
 Because they involve more components, such systems can be complicated to set up.

 And while it may be rare, there’s always the possibility that liquid cooling systems may leak and cause damage to the system.

 Other more exotic cooling methods exist, although they are rarely used in home PCs.
 One includes completely immersing the computer components in a non-conductive liquid.
 Such systems are typically beyond the financial reach of most gamers and are generally used for data centers or industrial components.